 Cons: It’s not quite as popular as Final Draft but it’s just as expensive.
-Also, there's no website for help or support.

 If you’re going to use screenwriting software, maybe you should listen to the advice of a professional screenwriter.
 John August created screenwriting software that addresses most writers' wants: something simple that just lets the work flow.
 All this for a low price.

 Pros: You can customize the layout, use different colors, and export in lots of different formats.
 Plus, John is constantly creating updates that are drawn from what people suggest and need.

 Cons: There aren’t a lot of bells and whistles, so if you want screenwriting software that also does budgeting and other accouterments, this isn’t the program for you.

 This is a newer version of screenwriting software that’s taking a direct run at Final Draft’s business by billing itself as “the new standard.”
 It’s an aggressive attack, but I respect it.
 Fade In has a sleek look, and can professionally format with the best of them.
 The best part?
 All the updates are free…and we love free screenwriting software.

 Pros: Has, by far, the most adjustable features compared to all the other programs.
 It’s also reasonably priced and certainly easy to use and learn.